Des Moines Water Quality at a Glance

 - Saylorville Plant: Advanced facility incorporating ultra-filtration and reverse osmosis membrane technology for superior water softening and purification, serving northern Des Moines communities.

 - L.D.
-McMullen Plant: Located at Maffitt Reservoir, this facility treats water from radial collector wells along the Raccoon River, providing naturally filtered groundwater to southwest Des Moines area.
+McMullen Plant: Located at Maffitt Reservoir, this facility treats water from radial collector wells along the Raccoon River, providing naturally filtered groundwater to the southwest Des Moines area.

-Infrastructure Modernization
+Infrastructure Modernisation

 - Emergency Preparedness: Enhanced flood protection systems and levees around treatment facilities, plus diversified water sources to maintain operations during extreme weather events.